alexcalaca/technical-articles-alexandrecalaca/clhmu3e4m000008mkhkvght0g.md

 ## Objective

-Throughout this article, we will explore the underlying concepts that contribute to the ActionController::InvalidAuthenticityToken error.
+Throughout this article, we will explore the underlying concepts that contribute to the solution to the ActionController::InvalidAuthenticityToken error.

 By understanding authenticity tokens, user sessions, form structures, and the potential threats of Cross-Site Request Forgery (CSRF) attacks, you gain insights into the root causes of this error and the measures required to mitigate it.